 Beginner’s Basic System

-For example, organize a binder around a single family line, beginning with a pedigree chart and then creating a section for each ancestor in the chart.
+First, let’s start with a tried-and-true basic filing system: organizing around a single family line.
+This system uses one binder for each surname.
+Each binder begins with a pedigree chart, then is followed by a section for each ancestor in that chart.
 In each section are all the records for that particular ancestor, organized chronologically.

 Geographic Area Method